Skip to main content

 Some drivers don’t press the button when raising the hand brake.
 It still operates as normal, but over time the ratchet teeth can wear and cause the handbrake - and the rear brakes - to fail, so it’s good practice to use the hand brake button when you’re raising the lever.

-Sometimes, the hand brake takes the form of a small pedal down in the footwell, to the left of clutch on a car with a manual gearbox or the brake pedal on an automatic car.
+Sometimes, the parking brake takes the form of a small pedal down at the left-hand side of the driver's footwell.

 You press the pedal with your foot to apply the brake and release it via a handle on the dashboard.